ttlew/conversation/develop-app.md

 ```
 {: screen}

 Success!
-The application now uses the {{site.data.keyword.conversationshort}} service to identify the intents in natural-language input, displays the appropriate responses, and implements the requested actions.
+The application now uses the {{site.data.keyword.conversationshort}} service to identify the intents in natural-language input, displays the appropriate responses, and implements the requested client actions.

 Of course, a real-world application would use a more sophisticated user interface, such as a web chat window.
 And it would implement more complex actions, possibly integrating with a customer database or other business systems.
 But the basic principles of how the application interacts with the {{site.data.keyword.conversationshort}} service would remain the same.